awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 **To enable GPU based workloads**

 The following procedure describes how to run a workload on a GPU based instance with the Amazon EKS optimized accelerated AMI\.
-For more information about using Inferentia based workloads, see [Inferentia support](inferentia-support.md)\.
+For more information about using Inferentia based workloads, see [Machine learning inference using AWS Inferentia](inferentia-support.md)\.

 1. After your GPU nodes join your cluster, you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a DaemonSet on your cluster with the following command\.